Share this:

 GM crops and foods NOT on the market in Canada

-• Apple – Marketed in the US in bags of sliced apples.
-It may have made a brief appearance in Canada but is not on the Canadian market in 2023.
+• Apple: Sold in the US in bags of sliced apples.
+It is not on the Canadian market.

-• Rice – The genetically modified Vitamin-A “Golden Rice” is now grown in limited amounts in the Philippines, only for local consumption.
+• Rice: The genetically modified Vitamin-A “Golden Rice” was temporarily grown in limited amounts in the Philippines for local consumption but a court case has halted this production.

-• Wheat – A newly approved GM wheat is grown in Argentina for the market in Argentina and Brazil.
-In 2004, Monsanto withdrew its applications for approval of GM herbicide-tolerant wheat in Canada and the US.
+• Wheat: A GM wheat is grown in Argentina for the market in Argentina and Brazil (2024).
+It is not approved for sale in Canada.